ForYouPage-Org/saturn-api/README.md

 🚨 **SECURITY NOTICE**: Authentication endpoints currently expose the `email` field in responses.
 This is a security/privacy concern that will be addressed in a future update.

+⚠️ **CRITICAL SECURITY VULNERABILITY**: The actor search endpoint (`/api/actors/search`) exposes password hashes in responses.
+This is a serious security vulnerability that needs immediate attention.

+🔴 **KNOWN ISSUE**: Post like/unlike functionality is currently broken due to ID validation mismatch.
+The endpoints expect MongoDB ObjectId format but posts use ActivityPub URL format.

 ✅ **RECENT FIX**: Fixed login endpoint issue where `findByUsername` was incorrectly searching by `preferredUsername` instead of `username` field.
 This resolves intermittent login failures reported by frontend teams.

 ### Register User